All of Chris Crocker, Obama Girl, Battle at Kruger and Esmee Denters on YouTube

 OK, let’s get going, the first I found was the Obama Girl, singing out her little heart about her crush on Mr. Obama with about 4.5 million views and nearly 14,000 comments:

-And last but not least I watched a bit of Esmee Denters rendition of Justin Timberlake’s “What goes around.”
-About 13 million had watched this one and about 60 thousand had had the urge to comment.
+And last but not least, I watched a bit of Esmee Denters’ rendition of Justin Timberlake’s “What Goes Around.”
+About 13 million had watched this one, and about 60 thousand had had the urge to comment.
 First, I did not quite get what the attraction of specifically this video is.
-Yes, Esmee seems to have that spark in her personality and she certainly is pretty, but then I investigated some more, checked out her other recordings and I have to admit, she grabbed the opportunity and went with it.
-I have to admit that I am impressed.
+Yes, Esmee seems to have that spark in her personality, and she certainly is pretty, but then I investigated some more, checked out her other recordings, and I have to admit, she grabbed the opportunity and went with it.
+I have to say that I am impressed.
 And now, see for yourself:

 I think these are all very nice examples of the factor of ‘critical mass’.